posit-dev/chatlas/README.md

 # chatlas

-The goal of chatlas is to provide a user friendly wrapper around the APIs for large lanuage model (LLM) providers.
-`chatlas` is intentionally minimal -- making it easy to get started, while also supporting table stakes features like streaming output, structured data extraction, function (tool) calling, images, async, and more.
+chatlas provides a simple and unified interface to popular large language models (LLMs) in Python.
+The interface is intentionally minimal and focuses on making it easy to get started and rapidly prototype, while also supporting table stakes features like streaming output, structured data extraction, function (tool) calling, images, async, and more.

 (Looking for something similar to chatlas, but in R?
 Check out [elmer](https://elmer.tidyverse.org/)!)